 uncooked Mediterranean shrimp and feta bake

-This dish is intended to be eaten like an appetizer or tapa, with some crusty bread.
-If you want to make this a more substantial meal then check out below for pairing recommendations.
+This dish is intended to be eaten like an appetizer with some crusty bread.
+If you want to make this a more substantial entree then check out below for pairing recommendations.

-• Over Rice – I swear anything can be served over rice.
+• Rice – I swear rice is one of those grains that accommodates almost any entree.
 If you need a great recipe that will pair nicely with this dish try my Vermicelli Rice.
+It is a basic everyday rice but with a bit of a flare.

-• Grain Bowl – These shrimp would be an excellent add to your favorite vegetable forward grain bowl.
+• Grain Bowl – These shrimp would be an excellent add to your favorite roasted veggie forward grain bowl whether that be farro, barely, couscous, or quinoa.

 plated Mediterranean shrimp and feta bake next to crusty bread